 ADVERTISEMENT

-A Kenya Defence Forces (KDF) Mil Mi-171E training helicopter crash landed at Ol Tepesi in Kajiado’s Ngong area on Thursday leaving two trainees dead.
+A Kenya Defence Forces (KDF) Mil Mi-171E training helicopter (5Y-SDL) crash landed at Buna Waji County today, leaving the aircraft badly damaged.

-The Mi-171E, a variant of the Russian-made Mil Mi-17 helicopter crashed with a dozen of passengers on board, Kenyan police confirmed.
+The Mi-171E, a variant of the Russian-made Mil Mi-17 helicopter crashed with the passengers on board injured, Kenyan Air Force confirmed.

 The Kenyan Air Force is known to operate two Mil Mi-17 helicopter at the FOB Nyeri, 151 kilometers from Nairobi, which is the home of 53 Tactical Helicopter Squadron that flies the mi-171E alongside six Huey UH-1H helicopters and nine AS550C3 helicopters for security operations, combat search and rescue, casualty and medical evacuation.